Latrobe Valley Mine Rehabilitation Advisory Committee

 Prior to leading AGL Loy Yang's business development activities, Roland managed the Loy Yang Mine's engineering and technical support functions.

-Ron is responsible for the management of EnergyAustralia's Yallourn Mine which is operated under an alliance agreement with RTL providing coal to the Yallourn W Power Station which supplies around 22% of Victoria's electricity needs.
+Ron was most recently responsible for the management of EnergyAustralia's Yallourn Mine which is operated under an alliance agreement with RTL providing coal to the Yallourn W Power Station which supplies around 22% of Victoria's electricity needs.

 Ron has over 40 years' experience in the electricity industry with over 20 years in the Yallourn mine undertaking the duties of the registered mine manager for the majority of that time.
-Significant mine rehabilitation works have been undertaken at Yallourn during this period.
+Significant mine rehabilitation works were undertaken at Yallourn during this period.

 Cr Graeme Middlemiss is one of Latrobe City's longest serving councillors, having served as a Councillor for two decades since being first elected in 1997.